TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Escape.md

 <br />

-The `sql_svc` directory is empty.
+The `sql_svc` user's directory is empty.

-However, there is one more user profile on the system: `Ryan.Cooper`
+However, there is another user profile on the system: `Ryan.Cooper`

 <br />